havatv/qgislinedirectionhistogramplugin/help/source/index.rst

 --------------
 Added in version 2.4.

-An indication of the direction mean (angle and strength) can be added to the rose diagrams.
+An indication of the direction mean (direction and strength) can be added to the rose diagrams.

   .. |dirmeannon| image:: illustrations/rosedirmeannonneutral.png